Credit Control

 2. What is Credit Control Risk?

 Credit control risk refers to the potential risk faced by financial institutions when extending credit to borrowers.
-It includes the risk of default, late payments, non-payment, or the inability of borrowers to fulfill their credit obligations.
+It includes the risk of default, late payments, non-payment, or the inability of borrowers to fulfil their credit obligations.

 3. What is the Credit Control Cycle?